Tap water is generally suitable for a wide range of uses.

 Plunge your index finger a few inches into the ground, in line with the branches, not near the trunk.
 Scrape a little if necessary to get in deep.

-If in doubt, consider watering.
+If you're in any doubt, you're better off watering.

 If your finger doesn't go into the soil even when scraping, it is too compacted.
 See the following paragraphs on mulching.